bloominstituteoftechnology/node-db4-project/README.md

 - `getRecipes()`: should return a list of all recipes in the database.
-- `getShoppingList(recipe_id)`: should return a list of all ingredients and quantities for a given recipe
+- `getShoppingList(recipe_id)`: should return a list of all ingredients and quantities for a given recipe select ingredient_name as Ingredient, quantity as Quantity from recipe_ingredients as r join ingredients as i on r.ingredient_id = i.ingredient_id where recipe_id = 1
 - `getInstructions(recipe_id)`: should return a list of step by step instructions for preparing a recipe

 Organize and name your files anyway you see fit.